wp-plugins/google-calendar-events/readme.txt

 * Options to change the information displayed (start time, location, description etc.).
 * Calendar grids can have the ability to change month, utilising AJAX

+Anyone upgrading from an earlier version should note that the 'Display title?' option has been moved from the feed settings to the widget / shortcode settings.
+You will need to re-enter any titles you specified.
+Visit the 0.3 features link below for more information.

 Please visit the plugin homepage for how to get started and other help:

 * [Plugin Homepage](http://www.rhanney.co.uk/plugins/google-calendar-events)